genuinetools/reg/README.md

    @jessfraz <no-reply@butts.com>

 COMMANDS:
-     delete    delete a specific reference of a repository list, ls  list all repositories
+     delete, rm       delete a specific reference of a repository list, ls         list all repositories
-     manifest  get the json manifest for the specific reference of a repository tags      get the tags for a repository help, h   Shows a list of commands or help for one command
+     manifest         get the json manifest for the specific reference of a repository tags             get the tags for a repository download, layer  download a layer for the specific reference of a repository help, h          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --debug, -d                 run in debug mode